(Teaching English to Speakers of Other Languages)

 Alumni of the program are employed as teachers and coordinators of language programs in over 55 school districts and educational agencies on Long Island, in schools across New York State and in English language programs in countries around the globe.
-Our alumni have been an invaluable professional resource.
-They have strengthened the program's links with the professional community and have greatly enriched the educational experience of our students.

 - PEP Undergraduate Application Form

 - TESOL Certification Planner for Undergraduate Majors in Linguistics

 Graduate Students wishing to apply to the program must first be admitted to the MA TESOL Program in the Linguistics Department and the Graduate School, before being admitted into the Professional Education Program (PEP).